HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~All_Sheeting-Roof.md

 <p>In the <u><i>Sheeting &gt; Roof</i></u> menu, you can set the type of roof composition, type of roofing material, and the dimensions of the secondary roof structure.</p>

-<p>Within individual roof planes, you can additionally change the direction of the roofing installation, generate a bill of materials with roofing items, and also generate a plan view of the roof structure as an editable drawing.</p>
+<p>Within individual roof planes, you can additionally change the direction of the roofing installation, generate a bill of materials with roofing items, and also generate a ground plan view of the roof structure as an editable drawing.</p>

 <p><b>Settings and modifications of individual roof planes can be done using <u>Control and Edit buttons</u>.</b></p>